Doro (company)

 Doro AB, known as Doro, is a Swedish consumer electronics and assistive technology company focused on the elderly and improving the lives of seniors.
 Founded in 1974 in Sweden as a challenger to the state-run telecommuncations monopoly, the company develops communications products and services designed primarily for the elderly, such as mobile phones and telecare systems.
 Doro operates a number of alarm receiving centres in Sweden, Norway and the United Kingdom.

 It underwent acquisition by telecoms and smartwatch company Xplora in 2024–2025.

-The acquisition aimed to let Doro still operate as an independent entity, but bundle Xplora Connect sim cards with Doro phones, which has begun in Sweden as of October 2025..
+The acquisition aimed to let Doro still operate as an independent entity, but bundle Xplora Connect sim cards with Doro phones, which is available in most European markets as of September 2026.